mondrake/sophron/README.md

     - [\FileEye\MimeMap\Map\DefaultMap]
 ```

-then run the adjustments required to make the map compatibile with Drupal core
+then run the adjustments required to make the map compatible with Drupal core
 with the command

 ```